Sourcing Pixian Doubanjiang (Chili Bean Paste)

 On our culinary adventures, Lotus Culinary Travel took travelers to Pixian County, the home of Sichuan doubanjiang, where we toured the original artisan douban company, Shao Feng He, learning the details of how the famed paste is made from the Brothers Chen.
 They are descendants of Chen Shouxin, who started the company during the Qing Dynasty, in 1666.
 Some of their douban’s secrets: The broad beans are left to ferment for several months in 3-foot-tall terra cotta crocks, then the chilies and other ingredients are added and it’s further fermented for at least a year in total.
 The thousands of crocks are individually hand-stirred every single day, and on good-weather days the lid is removed and the paste is left open to the elements, soaking up the Sichuan sun and dew that contribute to its incomparable flavor.

 Unfortunately the Chens sell all their douban to private customers and do not export their products, but there are more than 100 douban makers in Pixian and a handful of them do export.
-The Juan Cheng Pai label is made by The Sichuan Pixian Douban Company, founded in 1688 according to its website.
+The Juan Cheng Pai label is made by The Sichuan Pixian Douban Company, founded in 1688.
 Its doubanjiang in red packaging is very much like the Chens’ and clearly made the same way, though on a much larger scale.
 Both companies have the designation of China Time-Honored Brand, meaning they have literally stood the test of time.
 When Andrew Zimmern asked us to show him around Sichuan for his Bizarre Foods Chengdu episode and wanted to see the whole production process of doubanjiang, we took him to the Sichuan Pixian Douban Company (where his crew lost a small camera in a giant vat of douban, ruining that batch by the time they found the camera and fished it out).

 Sourcing Pixian Doubanjiang